bitigchi/orkun/README.md

 orkun
 =====

-A typeface for the Orkhon-Yenisei script
+A typeface for the Old Turkic (Orkhon-Yenisei) script
 ![Orkun TypeFace](/.github/orkun.png)